felipead/cyclops/README.md

 $ brew install opencv3
 ```

-Follow the "Caveat" instructions from Homebrew in order to link OpenCV with Python.
+It may be necessary to follow the "Caveat" instructions from Homebrew in order to link OpenCV with Python.

-To check if everything is working, open the Python console and try to import the `cv2` package.
-If you didn't get any errors it means everything is probably OK.
+To check if everything is working, open the Python 3 console and try to import the `cv2` package.

 ## Installing ZBar

-Zbar can be installed using Homebrew:

 ```sh
 $ brew install zbar